 Top Questions Expats Ask About International Schools in Singapore (Answered)

-This guide brings together the most frequently asked questions from expat parents, based on search behaviour and conversations happening on doris. doris is a free, impartial school discovery tool that helps families compare schools based on their needs, not paid rankings or listings.
+This guide brings together the most frequently asked questions from expat parents, based on search trends and parent conversations happening on doris.

 1. What are the most common international curricula in Singapore?

-• International Baccalaureate (IB PYP, MYP, DP)
+International Baccalaureate (IB PYP, MYP, DP)

-• American curriculum (AP, High School Diploma)
+American curriculum (AP / High School Diploma)

-• Australian, French, and bilingual Mandarin-English options
+Australian, French, and bilingual Mandarin-English programmes

 2. How much do international schools cost in Singapore?

-Annual tuition typically ranges from SGD 20,000 to over SGD 50,000.
-Some schools include extras like transport or meals, while others charge separately for uniforms, camps, or extracurriculars.
+Some schools include transport or meals, while others charge separately for uniforms, camps, or extracurricular activities.

 Read: What Do International Schools Really Cost in Singapore?